surendra-singh/Spark-examples/README.md

-# Spark
+# Spark Examples

-Spark Related Work
+Repository contains different use cases and their solutions in Spark